COMMANDING OFFICER, NORTH CAROLINA PIEDMONT CONSORTIUM

 In June 2016, Major Angel reported to Marine Corps Security Force Battalion in Kings Bay, Georgia, and assumed the billet of Platoon Commander in support of Nuclear Weapons Security.
 In April 2017 he was made the Executive Officer, Company B.

-In June of 2019, Major Angel reported to United States Army Engineer School in Fort Leonard Wood, Missouri were he completed Engineer Captain's Career Course earning the Assistant Commandant's Award as well as distinguished graduate status.
+In June of 2019, Major Angel reported to United States Army Engineer School in Fort Leonard Wood, Missouri where he completed Engineer Captain's Career Course earning the Assistant Commandant's Award as well as distinguished graduate status.

 In January of 2020, Major Angel reported to 1st Combat Engineer Battalion, Camp Pendleton California and assumed the billet of Headquarters and Service Company Commander.
 In July 2020 he was made the Mobility Assault Company Commander.
 In June 2021 he was made the Battalion Operations Officer.